 Situated in Co Wicklow, Arklow has a wonderful maritime history and a beautiful natural setting between the Avoca river, the Wicklow mountains and the sea - the award winning Blue Flag Brittas Bay is just a 15 minute drive away whilst the local beach is just around the corner.

 Visit beautiful gardens at Powerscourt and Mount Usher, wonderful ancient sites such as Glendalough or Russborough House or just wander around the local town for some character, music, fishing or golf.
-Arklow Golf course is a unique 18 hole links course about 10 minutes from the apartment.
+Arklow Golf course is a unique 18 hole links course about 10 minutes from this lovely first floor apartment.

 |Size||Sleeps up to 5, 2 bedrooms|